2508 Patek Philippe Calatrava

-But the details go further: dot and dagger indices, dauphine hands, hard enamel signature, and a seconds track calibrated to 1/5 second divisions to match the beat rate of the calibre 27SC—a detail overlooked by many which truly demonstrates the level of care and respect 1950s Patek maintained for their customer.
+But the details go further: applied markers, dauphine hands, hard enamel signature, and a seconds track calibrated to 1/5 second divisions to match the beat rate of the calibre 27SC—a detail overlooked by many which truly demonstrates the level of care and respect 1950s Patek maintained for their customer.
 The 2508 was produced in this yellow gold, rose gold, and a few scarce steel examples.
 Yellow gold as shown here is by some margin the most produced.

 Moreover, that calibre 27SC was the first-ever direct center seconds movement produced at scale by Patek.
 That innovation allowed for a thinner movement (here 4.95mm) and more consistent seconds hand motion.
 It also debuted a new metal dust cover which helped keep magnetism at bay and served as forerunner to the early A-magnetic references.
 A lot of great things started here, but separate from the immense history the 2508 stands on its own merits as a very beautiful dress watch well ahead of its era.

 This example wears its age well.
 The case shows a brushed grain on its sides still and the lugs are quite full, small scratch on the upper left lug.
 The dial is a clear standout with little blemishing.
 It comes from a small Canadian retailer on Chrono24 with an extract dating production to 1956.